List of footballers with 100 or more Premier League goals

 Alan Shearer was the first player to score 200 Premier League goals, and is the only player to score 100 goals for two clubs.

-Since the Premier League's formation at the beginning of the 1992–93 season, a total of 34 players have scored 100 or more goals in the competition.
+A total of 35 players have scored 100 or more goals in the Premier League since the league's formation.
 These players have been collectively referred to as the 100 Club.
-This list excludes goals and players from the Football League First Division (1888–1992), showing only those who scored 100 goals in the Premier League after its inception in 1992.
+This list excludes goals from the Football League First Division (1888–1992), showing only those scored in the Premier League since its inception in the 1992–93 season.
+Alan Shearer holds the record for the most goals scored in the Premier League, with 260, and was the first player to reach 100 goals, having achieved the feat in 124 games.
+Along with Shearer, Harry Kane and Wayne Rooney are the only players to score 200 or more goals.

-Alan Shearer holds the record for the most goals scored in the Premier League, with 260.
-He became the first player to reach 100 goals in the competition, achieving the feat in just 124 games during the 1995–96 season.
-Harry Kane is the second-fastest to reach 100, doing so in 141 games.
-Michael Owen was the youngest player to score 100 goals at 23 years, 133 days.
+Erling Haaland became the most recent player to score 100 goals in December 2025, doing so in just 111 appearances, making him the fastest player to reach the milestone.
+Michael Owen is the youngest player to score 100 goals at 23 years, 133 days.
 Dwight Yorke was the first non-English player to reach 100 in November 2000.
-As of the 2024–25 season, Mohamed Salah is the highest scoring active player, as well as the highest scoring foreign player in Premier League history.
+Mohamed Salah is the highest scoring foreign player in Premier League history.
 Didier Drogba became the first African to hit 100 goals in March 2012.
-In April 2016, Sergio Agüero became the first South American to hit the 100 mark.
-Son Heung-min became the most recent player to reach 100 in April 2023, and the first Asian player to do so.
-Six of the 34 players reached 100 without scoring a penalty: Sadio Mané, Peter Crouch, Emile Heskey, Les Ferdinand, Andy Cole, and Ryan Giggs.
+In April 2016, Sergio Agüero became the first South American to hit the 100 mark, and Son Heung-min became the first Asian player to do so in April 2023.
+Six of the 35 players reached 100 without scoring a penalty: Sadio Mané, Peter Crouch, Emile Heskey, Les Ferdinand, Andy Cole, and Ryan Giggs.
 (Note: Giggs scored two penalties in the Premier League, both after he had already achieved 100 goals.)

-Of players currently active in the Premier League, Erling Haaland is the closest to joining the list with 99 goals (Haaland reaching this mark in just 108 appearances, putting him on track to become the fastest to reach the milestone).
-Chris Wood is just behind him with 91 goals, while Callum Wilson has 90.
+Of players currently active in the Premier League, Callum Wilson and Chris Wood are the closest to joining the list with 95 and 92 goals, respectively.